BPC-157 Benefits: straightforward Gut Healing Peptide vs NSAIDs

 The State of Human Evidence

-While testimonials and off-label uses abound online, we remind all readers that legitimate BPC-157 benefits remain under-investigated in human clinical trials.
+While various claims exist online, legitimate BPC-157 benefits remain under-investigated in human clinical trials.
 The gap between pre-clinical promise and clinical practice underscores why lawful, ethical, and high-quality research is paramount.

 –